 - Rapid heart rate and high blood pressure

 If left unaddressed, serotonin syndrome can cause serious injuries and can prove fatal.
-Symptoms of severe cases include:
+While fatal cases of serotonin syndrome are uncommon, there are still very serious symptoms that are more common.
+These symptoms of severe cases of serotonin syndrome include:

 - Irregular heartbeats